Congratulations! You’ve successfully installed SecureDrop.

-The Journalist Interface is only accessible as an authenticated Tor Hidden Service (ATHS).
+The Journalist Interface is only accessible as an authenticated onion service.
 For ease of configuration and security, we require journalists to set up a Tails USB with persistence that they are required to use to access the Journalist Interface.

 Access to the Secure Viewing Station.

 The Journalist Interface allows journalists to download submissions from sources, but they are encrypted to the offline private key that is stored on the Secure Viewing Station Tails USB.
 In order for the journalist to decrypt and view submissions, they need access to a Secure Viewing Station.

 Determine Access Protocol for the Secure Viewing Station¶